telerik/kendo-intl/docs/date-formatting/api.md

 #### format.datetime `String`

-Specifies which of the locale `dateTimeFormats` should be used to format the value.
+Specifies which of the locale `dateTimeFormats` will be used to format the value.

 The supported values are:
 * `"short"`